Mindfulness therapy center

-At Paracelsus Recovery, we include mindfulness-based cognitive therapy (MBCT) into our treatment programmes where appropriate.
-MBCT is an excellent tool for recovery because it increases self-awareness, improves our brain's ability to regulate emotions and decreases stress levels.
+Where appropriate, we incorporate mindfulness-based cognitive therapy (MBCT) into our treatment programs at Paracelsus Recovery.
+MBCT is an excellent recovery tool because it increases self-awareness, improves our brain's ability to regulate emotions, and reduces stress.

-Negative emotions can lead us down rabbit holes of rumination.
-If we feel stressed, we can find ourselves reflecting on all the past mistakes we’ve made, or we can start preparing for all worst-case future scenarios.
-To be stuck in this loop of repetitive negative thoughts is exhausting and affects our capacity for reason.
-When we practice mindfulness, we create space between ourselves and these emotions.
-Instead of being swept away by our feelings, we can watch them without judgment.
-Therefore, mindfulness can decrease stress levels, improve our brain's ability to self-regulate, improve sleep and help with cravings.
+Negative emotions can lead to rumination rabbit holes.
+When we are stressed, we may begin to reflect on all of our past mistakes, or we may begin to prepare for all worst-case future scenarios.
+Being trapped in a cycle of negative thoughts is exhausting and impairs our ability to reason.
+We create space between ourselves and these emotions when we practice mindfulness.
+Instead of being swept away by our emotions, we can observe them objectively.
+As a result, mindfulness can reduce stress, improve our brain's ability to self-regulate, improve sleep, and assist with cravings.

-Mindfulness therapy is not a magic cure and it works best if practiced alongside lifestyle alterations and various psychotherapies.
-At Paracelsus Recovery, we incorporate mindfulness therapy into our comprehensive treatment plan for numerous mental health difficulties where appropriate.
+Mindfulness therapy is not a miracle cure, and it works best when combined with lifestyle changes and other psychotherapies.
+Where appropriate, we incorporate mindfulness therapy into our comprehensive treatment plan for a variety of mental health issues at Paracelsus Recovery.

-In particular, our team will include mindfulness in our treatment of substance abuse recovery, ADHD, anxiety, eating disorders, depression, bipolar disorder and PTSD.
+Our team will specifically incorporate mindfulness into our treatment of substance abuse recovery, ADHD, anxiety, eating disorders, depression, bipolar disorder, and PTSD.

-If you want to learn how to practice mindfulness in your day-to-day life, you can read about it on our blog.
+If you want to learn how to practice mindfulness in your daily life, check out our blog.

-Studies show that practicing mindfulness helps reduce rumination, anxiety and stress.
-It can also improve our physical health by lowering blood pressure and reducing chronic pain.
+According to research, practicing mindfulness can help reduce rumination, anxiety, and stress.
+It can also help our physical health by lowering blood pressure and alleviating chronic pain.

-Mindfulness-based cognitive therapy is an effective and holistic treatment for ADHD.
-In particular, mindfulness treatment can improve the mind's attention span and decreases emotional impulsivity.
+Mindfulness-based cognitive therapy is a successful and all-encompassing treatment for ADHD.
+Mindfulness treatment, in particular, can improve the mind's attention span and reduce emotional impulsivity.

-Mindfulness treatment for OCD places the emphasis on accepting our thoughts and increasing our emotional awareness which has a positive effect on OCD symptoms because it can ease the anxiety that comes with intrusive thoughts.
+Mindfulness treatment for OCD focuses on accepting our thoughts and increasing our emotional awareness, which has a positive effect on OCD symptoms by reducing anxiety caused by intrusive thoughts.

-One study from the University of Oxford found that mindfulness-based cognitive therapy can be just as effective as antidepressants in preventing relapse.
-Mindfulness therapy helps individuals suffering from major depressive disorder (MDD) become more aware of their thoughts, feelings and bodily sensations.
-With this increased awareness, the individual can then create new coping mechanisms for dealing with these thoughts.
+According to one study from the University of Oxford, mindfulness-based cognitive therapy can be just as effective as antidepressants in preventing relapse.
+Mindfulness therapy helps people with major depressive disorder (MDD) become more aware of their thoughts, feelings, and bodily sensations.
+With this increased awareness, the person can then develop new coping mechanisms for dealing with these thoughts.

-Try to practice mindfulness for a few minutes every day for six months.
-Ideally, try to focus less on strict daily meditation and more on trying to integrate mindfulness into your perspective on life.
-In other words, aim to become aware of where your attention is focused, what thoughts you are having and what emotions guide you in your day-to-day activities.
+For six months, try to practice mindfulness for a few minutes every day.
+Ideally, try to focus less on strict daily meditation and more on integrating mindfulness into your life perspective.
+In other words, strive to become aware of where your attention is focused, what thoughts you are having, and what emotions guide your daily activities.